alexzzkk/PowerBI_Portfolio/AdventureWorks/readme.md

 # Reference
-This portfolio is a part of the Microsoft Power BI Desktop for Business Intelligence course.
+This portfolio is a part of the Microsoft Power BI Desktop for Business Intelligence course on Udemy.